crashoverride777/swifty-ads/README.md

 }
 ```

-NOTE: Currently it seems Apple is rejecting apps that use the UMP SDK to display the iOS 14 ATT alert because Google is displaying an explainer message and/or the GDPR message before the actual ATT alert.
-As a workaround you can disable the ATT message from Funding Choices and [manually](https://github.com/crashoverride777/swifty-ads/issues/50) display the ATT alert before configuring SwiftyAds.
+NOTE: If you do not use the Google UMP SDK to display the iOS 14 App Tracking Transparency (ATT) alert, it is recommended to ask for permission before configuring SwiftyAds.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {